Kento555/Capstone-Project-Group2-App/README.md

   <img src="images/argocd_example.png" alt="ArgoCD Directory">
 </figure>

-To automate the deployment of ArgoCD and all of our applications, we use our Github Action ["install-argocd.yaml"](https://github.com/Kento555/Capstone-Project-Group2-App/blob/main/.github/workflows/install-argocd.yaml).
+To automate the deployment of ArgoCD and all of our applications, we use our Github Action ["Install ArgoCD and Apply Environment Manifests"](https://github.com/Kento555/Capstone-Project-Group2-App/blob/main/.github/workflows/install-argocd.yaml).
 The action will run the [init.sh](https://github.com/Kento555/Capstone-Project-Group2-App/blob/main/argocd/bootstrap/init.sh) file in the bootstrap folder that will run all the application files in the specified environment.
-In addition, we used a appofapps to watch and automate the creation of applications in another folder.
+In addition, we used a appofapps manifest to watch and automate the creation of applications in another folder.

 <figure>
   <img src="images/argocd_app_example.png" alt="ArgoCD Applications">